hoytpr/Lacto_genome/metadata.md

 ### Plasmid 1ab: Is it one or two plasmids?

 Plasmid 1ab was named because it is unclear that this is a single plasmid.
 Some evidence suggests it may be two plasmids with large regions of shared sequence identity.
 This was initially suspected in the `Bandage` visualization shown above, and was supported by isolation of the sequences.
-The sequences had very high coverage relative to the genome (
+The sequences had very high coverage relative to the genome and [a separate page](/plasmid1ab.md) is presented to describe why it was left as "Plasmid1ab"